HyperHDG/HyperHDG/HORK_GAUSS_PLAN.md

   spatial h⁴ values match `GOLDEN-ne9-02` deg-3 rows to 3–4 digits with nt = 64 instead of the golden's nt = 8000.

+## Landed: complex PETSc build + one unified driver path

+- Second spack env `spack/complex` (petsc+complex+mumps+…) with CMake preset
+  `complex` (CMakeUserPresets.json, local like `openblas`; cache var `HYPERHDG_COMPLEX=ON` builds only prin2 + timowave):
+      eval $(spack env activate --sh spack/complex) && cmake --preset complex cmake --build --preset complex --target timowave
+- The driver has ONE time-stepping path for any s: per-representative stage operators (PETSc Mats from the complex COO of the generic probing) and one KSP each. s = 1 is real-valued and runs in both builds with the classic defaults (CG + net2as); s ≥ 2 requires the complex build and defaults to direct LU (the stage operators are complex symmetric, NOT Hermitian — CG / cholmod theory does not apply; net2as stays real-build-only for that reason plus ~10 mechanical PetscReal*-vs-PetscScalar* sites).
+- The endpoint trace λ is protocol-managed per-edge state: set_data stashes the stage trace ζ_ℓ next to the stage locals, finalize_step recombines state AND trace; errors/energy read `data.lambda_old`, their span argument is vestigial.
+No real-valued trace crosses the driver boundary; the driver holds no λ vector. make_initial seeds λ⁰ (computed in a real buffer, widened into possibly-complex outputs). -static was removed from the driver/interface pending its rework.
+- Complex↔real bridges where the s=1 real operator meets complex storage:
+  `apply_local_flux_widened` (narrow → real machinery → widen) and the
+  set_data narrowing branch; read_domain/plot/prin2 made scalar-safe (plot values are `plot_value_t = real`; legacy vtu writer gated for complex).
+- All dense-LAPACK global-solve machinery, the Re/Im half-vectors, and the wrapper zipping glue are gone; `-mat_cache` removed.
+- Verified: s=1 anchors bit-exact in BOTH builds (deg 2: e_rel/e_trace
+  2.48402e-3 / 8.45959e-5); s=2 via PETSc complex LU identical to the former
+  dense path (deg 3, nt 32: 1.81203e-5 / 4.70214e-5); ne9-08 script now runs
+  the complex build.

 ## Next steps

 1. Endpoint trace and (n,m) at output times via a static condensed trace